-2015 Schedule A - Service Agreement Deliverables (Destination Halifax) Key Deliverables in the Service Agreement Measures Year End 2015 C1.1 Advice Attend meetings and/or provide reports to HRM's Senior Management Team (SMT) as Develop a bank of market intelligence to a marketing matters Attend meetings and/or provide reports to HRM's Senior Management Team (SMT) as Develop a bank of market intelligence to a By fiscal year end of each year, produce an municipality's tourism and hospitality induced 2016 business outlook prepared and delivered July 2015 Research on core and emerging markets available on secure area of DH.com 1.2 Strategy 3.02 (b) In conjunction with Partners, develop, and periodically update, a multi-year tourism and hospitality sector strategy for the Municipality Source research and analysis to support a tourism strategy that aligns to HRM's brand strategy Identify tourism and hospitality markets and visitor segments with high rates of return and develop approaches for capitalizing on these markets/segments Align tourism development with broader municipal economic development goals and objectives (e.g. Atlantic Gateway, infrastructure investment, quality of place and branding) Review and consider the Ivany Commission's One Nova Scotia report and, as appropriate, incorporate into decision making Engage Partners in clearly defining respective roles and responsibilities vis-à-vis strategy implementation Collaborate and integrate programming with organizations that complement tourism promotion of the destination (eg: NSTA, DEANS, Bluenose Coast, Seaside Tourism Association, St. Margaret's Bay Tourism Development Association, TCL) and others as applicable Track, monitor and report on progress toward achieving implementation of multi-year strategy's goals & objectives Participating in Pre/Post Committee along with HCC, TIANS and TNS 2015 DH Business Plan leads with HALIFAX brand strategy of Big and Bold for all initiatives Delivery of 5 year organizational strategy adopted by the DH BoD June 2015 Development of 2016 Destination Halifax Business Plan & Budget approved by DH BoD December 2015 Alignment of HALIFAX brand into DH in market messages and advertising campaigns Now or Never tourism findings assessed and used to inform DH objectives.
+2015 Schedule A - Service Agreement Deliverables (Destination Halifax) Key Deliverables in the Service Agreement Measures Year End 2015 C1.1 Advice 3.02 (a) Through experienced staff, and upon request, advise the Municipality on tourism and destination marketing matters Attend meetings and/or provide reports to Council, Standing Committee and HRM's Senior Management Team (SMT) as requested Develop a bank of market intelligence to assist in tourism sector decision-making By fiscal year end of each year, produce an annual market overview report on the municipality's tourism and hospitality industry (inclusive of SWOT analysis) 2016 business outlook prepared and delivered July 2015 Research on core and emerging markets available on secure area of DH.com 1.2 Strategy 3.02 (b) In conjunction with Partners, develop, and periodically update, a multi-year tourism and hospitality sector strategy for the Municipality Source research and analysis to support a tourism strategy that aligns to HRM's brand strategy Identify tourism and hospitality markets and visitor segments with high rates of return and develop approaches for capitalizing on these markets/segments Align tourism development with broader municipal economic development goals and objectives (e.g. Atlantic Gateway, infrastructure investment, quality of place and branding) Review and consider the Ivany Commission's One Nova Scotia report and, as appropriate, incorporate into decision making Engage Partners in clearly defining respective roles and responsibilities vis-à-vis strategy implementation Collaborate and integrate programming with organizations that complement tourism promotion of the destination (eg: NSTA, DEANS, Bluenose Coast, Seaside Tourism Association, St. Margaret's Bay Tourism Development Association, TCL) and others as applicable Track, monitor and report on progress toward achieving implementation of multi-year strategy's goals & objectives Participating in Pre/Post Committee along with HCC, TIANS and TNS 2015 DH Business Plan leads with HALIFAX brand strategy of Big and Bold for all initiatives Delivery of 5 year organizational strategy adopted by the DH BoD June 2015 Development of 2016 Destination Halifax Business Plan & Budget approved by DH BoD December 2015 Alignment of HALIFAX brand into DH in market messages and advertising campaigns Now or Never tourism findings assessed and used to inform DH objectives.
 1.3 Benchmarking 3.02 (c) In conjunction with Partners, develop efficiency metrics and outcome measures to gauge the effectiveness of Destination Halifax's destination marketing efforts.
 Source periodic best practices research on benchmark cities that engage in destination marketing No less than once every 2 years, participate with and deliver results of a destination marketing organization (DMO) Best Practices Performance Report as sanctioned by the Destination Marketing Association of Canada Develop and implement mechanisms for tracking outcome measures Benchmark DH's performance (against prior year performance and against comparable benchmark cites) 3% increase in air passenger capacity 75% air passenger arrival load factor for year end Exceed category average for leads produced for convention sales by ≥1.5X 2015 DMO Canadian Benchmarking participation Cities Project participation confirmed SEE REPORT CARD ATTACHED 2.1 Site Selection 3.03 (a) Market the Municipality as: a world-class community in which to live, work and conduct business Align destination marketing efforts with Partners' integrated media campaigns designed to promote the Municipality as a world class community; Expand scope and range of recruitment network to reach site selectors and business community "influencers" Partnered with HP on local initiatives Shared with HP a purchased list of leads directors from Halifax who sit on ntl/intl board capable of influencing corporate site selection